signalfx/splunk-otel-go/RELEASING.md

 Update go.mod for submodules to depend on the new release which will happen in the next step.

-1. Update [CHANGELOG.md](CHANGELOG.md) with new the new release.

-2. Run the pre-release script.
+1. Run the pre-release script.
 It creates a branch `pre_release_<new tag>` that will contain all release changes.

     ```sh
     ./pre_release.sh -t <new tag>
     ```

-3. Verify the changes.

-    ```sh
-    git diff
-    ```

-    This should have changed the version for all modules to be `<new tag>`.
+2. Update [CHANGELOG.md](CHANGELOG.md) with new the new release.

-4. Push the changes to upstream and create a Pull Request on GitHub.
+3. Push the changes to upstream and create a Pull Request on GitHub.

 ## Tag